project-meucci/thimm.github.io/docs/Farmerama/55-enlightened-agriculture-sustainable-economies-and-regenerative-businesses.md

 ---
-title: 55: Enlightened agriculture, sustainable economies, and regenerative businesses
+title: 55 Enlightened Agriculture Sustainable Economies And Regenerative Businesses
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2020-04-26)